Geoffrey Keen

 Geoffrey Keen (21 August 1916 – 3 November 2005) was an English actor who appeared in supporting roles in many films.
 He is well known for playing British Defence Minister Sir Frederick Gray in the James Bond films.

 Biography

 Early life

-Keen was born in Wallingford, Berkshire, England, the son of stage actor Malcolm Keen.
+Keen was born in Wallingford, Oxfordshire, England, the son of stage actor Malcolm Keen.
 He was educated at Bristol Grammar School.
 He then joined the Little Repertory Theatre in Bristol for whom he made his stage debut in 1932.
 After a year in repertory he stayed for a year in Cannes before being accepted for a place at the London School of Economics.
 In a last-minute change of mind, he entered the Royal Academy of Dramatic Art, where he won the Bancroft Gold Medal after only one year.
-In 1939, he'd just joined the company at Stratford's Shakespeare Memorial Theatre when the war started.
+In 1939, he had just joined the company at Stratford's Shakespeare Memorial Theatre when World War II started.
 Keen enlisted in the Royal Army Medical Corps, though also managed to appear in an Army instructional film for Carol Reed.